lbeder/google-voice-takeout-merger/README.md

 If you plan to use the export mostly/only with a web viewer (such as [Syntech View Backup Files](https://www.synctech.com.au/sms-backup-restore/view-backup/) web app), setting the `--add-contact-names-to-xml` flag is highly recommended, since it'll also add the names to group conversations.

 Please also note that these matching strategies are only applied when a contact VCF file is provided and there is a match with one of its contact records.
-If there are multiple identical matches, the latest one will be given priority, and a warning message will be displayed.
+If there are multiple suffix matches, the last one will be given priority, and a warning message will be displayed.

 ### Exact Matching Strategy